Covid Harm Reduction

 Virtually every herbalism program has something important to offer its students.
 We encourage studying with different teachers; an herbal education is never complete, and a broad base of knowledge benefits us all.
 Even learning the 'basics' of nettles or calendula with different instructors will, for attentive students, yield further knowledge and even greater questions.
 Herbal and personal relationships are varied and dynamic.

 That said, Arctos programs are about conveying pragmatic skills with the goals of connecting people with the land, connecting people with their community/ies, and subverting unjust systems for the wellbeing of the most vulnerable.
 These pragmatic skills can be put to use in everyday life: ethical wildcrafting/weedcrafting for food and medicine; home medicine-making; cultivating plants and using weeds; practicing medic skills and using herbs for first aid.
-Our courses stress a reciprocity-based, sustainability-centered, conservative approach to harvesting wild plants and an enthusiastic endorsement of using common weeds as plant allies.
+Our courses stress a sustainability-centered, reciprocity-based, conservative approach to harvesting wild plants and an enthusiastic endorsement of using common weeds as plant allies.
 We wear our beliefs on our sleeves, and we want to change the world.
 But we aren't the gatekeepers of transformational knowledge; we want to facilitate a collaborative process to create change.

 About our Programs